 If you’re looking to get your adrenaline pumping, then this is where you absolutely have to do a skydive!
 I had had a skydive on my bucket list for a long time, and the reason I chose to do it here was because a) you can dive from up to 16,500 ft and b) you can see BOTH the North and South Island as you fall!
 I think the only way to describe seeing that is epic!

 Greymouth wasn’t my favourite place to visit but it’s worth a stop off.
 Its heydey was during the gold rush as well as when it was mined for jade.
 Visit the Shantytown open-air museum to find out more about the gold rush and how the population of New Zealand as altered drastically.
 It’s a pretty cool museum to spend half a day at.

 Let’s face it, no trip to NZ would be complete without seeing the cute little kiwi birds that give New Zealanders their nickname.
 In Hokitika, just up the road from Greymouth there is a little kiwi sanctuary which gives you a chance to get a close-up look at them.
 This place is tiny though but they are really cute!

 Fox Glacier – 2 nights

 The Fox and Franz Josef glaciers are the big famous glaciers to explore in New Zealand.
 I chose Fox Glacier or Franz Joseph for no real reason other than it being on route.
 From what I could see (and I’m sure there are people far more in the know than me) you can pretty much do the same type of stuff at either.
 Take a day walking up to the glacier to try and get an idea of its scale.
-It’s a great way to experience it and the landscape for free, but if you want to splurge, you can book helicopter rides right over it and hike on the glacier itself.
+It’s a great way to experience it and the landscape for free, but there are plenty more ways to experience Franz Joseph if you want to.

 At night time, do the Minnehaha (brilliant name) to see the glow worms.
 They are odd creatures but it’s so cool to see.
 Take a torch with you through the forest and enjoy